tendermint/tendermint/UPGRADING.md

 `KV.Pair` has been replaced with `abci.EventAttribute`. `EventAttribute.Index`
 field allows ABCI applications to dictate which events should be indexed.

+The blockchain can now start from an arbitrary initial height, provided to the application via `RequestInitChain.InitialHeight`.

 ### P2P Protocol

 The default codec is now proto3, not amino.
 Check out the [TODO]() for